|

 their shop."
 The shop was at Holborn Bridge.

-This case is rather unusual in that the prisoners,
+This case is rather unusual in that Catherine Johnson,

-unlike most First Fleet convicts, were defended by
+unlike most First Fleet convicts, was defended by

 counsel.
 The owner of the shop and two assistants stated